patrickbrandt/roadmapper/README.md

 ## Printouts
 * [Pdf](https://github.com/patrickbrandt/roadmapper/blob/master/Roadmapper.pdf)
 * [PowerPoint](https://github.com/patrickbrandt/roadmapper/blob/master/Roadmapper.pptx)
-  * you can keep it digital with the PowerPoint: data can be entered directly into the file (*I don't recommend this)
+  * you can keep it digital with the PowerPoint: data can be entered directly into the slides
+  * having said that: I recommend using pen and ink for the ease of use